makersacademy/airport_challenge/README.md

 The Airport's :hangar attribute was made private to prohibit access to stored planes from outside of the class.

-Challenge details is outlined below.
+Challenge details are outlined below.

 Airport Challenge
 =================